muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Jenkins/Session-4-agent-node&DSL-job/README.md

 git config --global user.name "Your Name"
 ```

-- Back to the job tab and show the `Last Successful Artifacts : single-module-project.jar`
+- Back to the job tab and show the `Last Successful Artifacts : webapp-runner.jar`